NCAA basketball tournament selection process: Making the brackets

 Once the S-curve is established, the committee must place the teams throughout the four regions.
 They were originally referred to as East, Mideast, Midwest, and West.
 In 1985, the Mideast designation became the Southeast, and later the South Regional in 1998.
 The women's tournament continued to use the Mideast terminology through 2004.
 In 2004, the NCAA started to identify the men's regions only by the city in which the regional semifinals and finals were played, with the same change being made for the women's tournament in 2005.
 The NCAA reverted to the East/South/Midwest/West designations for the men's tournament starting in 2007, but continues to designate women's regionals by their cities.

 Typically the cities selected will be spread throughout the country and conform roughly to the old geographic distinctions.
 While the regions are named for certain cities, the first and second round games are played in different cities which need not be anywhere near the regional finals.
 In 2005 the Austin, Texas men's regional was fed by games in Indianapolis, Indiana; Tucson, Arizona; Charlotte, North Carolina; and Worcester, Massachusetts.
 This is due to the "pod" system enacted before the 2002 tournament to minimize travel for as many teams as possible, especially in the early rounds.
 Any team may be sent to any region and any pod, although the tournament does try to keep teams, especially the top-seeded teams, closer to home.
 However, in 2004, Pittsburgh played its first two tournament games in Milwaukee and not in Buffalo or Columbus, cities to which it was closer.
 This was done to keep a lower-seeded team, the Wisconsin Badgers, close to its campus.
 Similarly, two east-coast teams, Maryland and Syracuse, traveled to Denver, where their opening round opponents were BYU and UTEP, both of which were geographically closer to Denver.
 In addition, in 2009, Kansas and West Virginia, the two higher seeds, traveled to Minneapolis to play their opponents North Dakota State and Dayton, although Dayton and North Dakota State are geographically closer to Minneapolis than Kansas and West Virginia.
-To make matters worse for both latter teams, Kansas City (Kansas) and Greensboro NC (West Virginia) were both 1st-2nd round sites that year.
+To make matters worse for both latter teams, Kansas City (Kansas) and Greensboro, North Carolina (West Virginia) were both 1st-2nd round sites that year.